-The black elderberry contains the highest level of polyphenols (bioactive flavonols like quercetin, phenolic acids, and anthocyanins) of any in the elder family and has traditionally been used for its medicinal benefits.
+The black elderberry contains the highest level of polyphenols (bioactive flavonols like Quercetin, Elderberry's secret weapon) of any in the elder family and has traditionally been used for its medicinal benefits.

 Elderberries have been used in folk medicine for centuries.
 Historically, humans have used elderberry to combat cold viruses, sinusitis, and influenza as well as a diuretic and laxative (when consuming increased amounts).

 In fact, elderberries are poisonous in their raw and natural state and must be cooked and appropriately prepared for safe human consumption.
 That's why we always recommend sourcing your organic elderberry syrup from a licensed producer - like Montana Elderberry!

 The body of research on the health benefits of elderberry has grown in recent years.
 In a 2018 study of 180 participants, the Complementary Therapies in Medicine journal reported:

 "Supplementation with elderberry was found to substantially reduce upper respiratory symptoms...
 These findings present an alternative to antibiotic misuse for upper respiratory symptoms due to viral infections, and a potentially safer alternative to prescription drugs for routine cases of the common cold and influenza."